cloud-elements/devportal/docs/elements/marketo/marketo-endpoint-setup.md

 9. Click the "Web Services" menu item and record the two URLs in the REST API section (Endpoint & Identity)
  ![Marketo Connected App step 8](http://cloud-elements.com/wp-content/uploads/2014/12/Marketowp8.png)

-9. From here, you should have everything you need to authenticate an Element Instance of Marketo
+9. From here, you should have everything you need to authenticate an Element Instance of Marketo:
  * Client Id
  * Client Secret
  * Endpoint (REST) URL